ritikparate/ritikparate/README.md

 # Hi there 👋, I'm Ritik Parate
-## A highly passionate individual with interest in Data Science and Analysis
+## A highly passionate individual with an interest in Data Science and Analysis

 - 🔭 I’m currently working on Toxic Comments Classifier Project
-- 🌱 I’m currently learning Deep Learning and LLM
+- 🌱 I’m currently learning Deep Learning and LLM's
 - 💬 Ask me about Data Science and Analysis, Machine Learning, and NLP
 - 📫 How to reach me: ritikparate1@gmail.com
 <!--